KordelFranceTech/OlfactionVisionLanguage-Dataset/README.md

 </div>

-An open-sourced dataset, dataset builder, and diffusion model for olfaction-vision-language tasks.
+An open-sourced dataset and dataset builder for olfaction-vision-language tasks.

 ---